jeremy-collette/midistar/README.md

 command:
     `sudo apt-get install doxygen graphviz`

-If you're own OSX, you can use Homebrew:
+If you're on OSX, you can use Homebrew:
     `brew install doxygen graphviz`

 On Windows, you will have to download and doxygen and Graphviz online.